-This guide provides advice on what is required if your property is in a Bylaws affected area and you're looking to do geotechnical testing.
+This guide provides advice on what is required if your property is in a Bylaws affected area and you're looking to install a water intake structure.

 What do these Bylaws cover?

 Regional Council controlled or managed:

 - A DRAINAGE SCHEME DRAINS - B DEFENCES AGAINST WATER e.g. Stopbank, flood wall - EROSION PROTECTION e.g. Willow plantings, rockwork